vanshwassan/ETHPrague/README.md

 - Using Airnode or API3 QRNG to facilitate a proper use-case.
 Participants are free to implement their own ideas.

-### 😃 Community challenge: Content creatoooor $500 API3 Tokens
+### 😃 Best collaboratoor $1000 API3 Tokens

-- Blog posts and articles
-- Videos and explainers
-- Technical tutorials
-- Viral & community content
+- When used with other technologies oracles can unlock exciting new use cases, we welcome builders using API3 with other stacks in the hackathon

 ## Submission Requirements